Glossary of Shipping Terms

 Orderbook—A reference to currently placed orders for the construction of vessels (e.g., the Panamax orderbook).

-Panamax—A drybulk carrier of approximately 60,000 to 100,000 DWT of maximum length, depth and draft capable of passing fully loaded through the Panama Canal.
+Panamax—A drybulk carrier of approximately 65,000 to 100,000 dwt of maximum length, depth and draft capable of passing fully loaded through the Panama Canal.
+Ships of this size may occasionally be equipped with onboard cargo handling equipment, but typically do not and must rely on shore-based equipment to load and unload.

-Protection & Indemnity Insurance—Insurance obtained through a mutual association formed by ship owners to provide liability insurance protection from large financial loss to one member through contributions towards that loss by all members.
+Protection and Indemnity Insurance—Insurance obtained through a mutual association formed by shipowners to provide liability insurance protection from large financial loss to one member through contributions towards that loss by all members.

 Scrapping—The disposal of old or damaged vessel tonnage by way of sale as scrap metal.